 1. Log into Salesforce as an administrator.

-2. On the left-hand menu, under the Build menu -> Create drop-down, click Apps.
+2. On the left-hand menu, under the Build menu -> Create drop-down, and click Apps.

 4. Under the Basic Information section, fill out the required fields: Connected App Name, API Name, and Contact Email.

 5. Under the API (Enable OAuth Settings) section, check the Enable OAuth Settings checkbox.

 6. Enter a Callback URL in the field that is revealed.
 (This is not currently used by the Agile system and can be changed later if necessary, so something like the sample value of "https://login.salesforce.com/services/oauth2/callback" is all that is required.)

 7. Beside the Selected OAuth Scopes selection, add the "Access and manage your data (api)" scope.